 - Tendency to be easily distracted

-These signs and symptoms of mania are seen with bipolar disorder I. In people with bipolar disorder II, hypomanic episodes involve similar signs and symptoms that are less intense.
+These signs and symptoms of mania are seen with bipolar disorder I. In people with bipolar disorder II, hypomanic episodes involve similar symptoms which might be much less intense.

-The depressed phase of both kinds of bipolar disorder entails extremely severe signs and symptoms of major depression:
+The depressed phase of each types of bipolar disorder involves extremely serious signs and symptoms of main depression:

 - Difficulty concentrating, remembering, or making decisions